madaster/madaster.github.io/dossier.md

 Click the ‘View status’ button for the source file you would like to edit.
 The results are displayed on the new page that is opened.
 Click the ‘Enrich’ tab.
 Here, you can edit existing materials or link missing elements.
 See the ‘How can I link missing elements?’ section for more information.
 Click the ‘Process’ tab to change the status of the file.
 Click ‘Yes’ or ‘No’.
-Once these steps are completed you can quickly activate or deactivate a source file in the dossier tab by checking or unchecking the box ‘Active’.
+Once these steps are completed you can quickly activate or deactivate a source file in the files tab by checking or unchecking the box ‘Active’.

 ## How can I change/move/download or delete files that have already been uploaded?
 Click on the three dots next to the file to change/move/download or delete the file.